JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 External                : Yes
 ```

-Similarly, you can scan the `manualPrivateLinkServiceConnections` values from the consumer side with this script:
+Similarly, you can scan the `manualPrivateLinkServiceConnections` values from Private Endpoints in the consumer side with this script:

 {% include githubEmbed.html text="JanneMattila/some-questions-and-some-answers/scan-private-endpoints-with-manual-connections.ps1" link="JanneMattila/some-questions-and-some-answers/blob/master/q%26a/scan-private-endpoints-with-manual-connections.ps1" %}